Club Sponsor - PKF Francis Clark Chartered AccountantsSponsor - Avon Truck & VanClub Sponsor - TRSClub Sponsor - Woodman Facades

 Oldland has often been described as a nursery for Bristol Rovers with Vic Lambden, Peter Sampson, Brian Bush and Mike Tippets all playing for the club before turning professional at Eastville.
 Former Rovers favourite Bobby Jones was one of many successful Oldland managers, a list which also includes David Hillier.
 Abbots rose to heady heights under the leadership of Alan Bush in the 1980's with the help of former Rovers players Jeff Meacham, the late Steve Talboys (Wimbledon) plus Rovers favourites Graham Day, Peter Aitken and Phil Bater.
 Among other youngsters who left Abbots to play for Rovers were Stuart Taylor, Phil Kite and Kevin Westaway.

-Lee Gibbs had led the club into the Western League before passing over to ex-professional David Hillier at the start of the 2008/09 season; Hillier helped them become the first ever Division 1 side to win the Les Phillips (league) cup, securing 7th place in the league as well.
+Lee Gibbs had led the club into the Western League before passing over to ex-Arsenal player David Hillier at the start of the 2008/09 season; Hillier helped them become the first ever Division 1 side to win the Les Phillips (league) cup, securing 7th place in the league as well.
 Having finished 4th and been assured that promotion was imminent at the end of 2015/16 Oldland were disappointingly not promoted and had to start again with the squad moving away.

 2016/17 was a pivotal year as although the football side disappointed, through fundraising and grants the club spent in excess of £70,000 on ground improvements including safety fencing, stand covers, pitch maintenance equipment, a new stand and CCTV system.
 In 2017/18 the team were led by Scott Armstrong and for most of 2018/19 by Jon Toy before Clayton Woodman and Steve Cains returned to the club they had played for.
+In the 2022–23 Western Football League season, the O's finished fourth in the table and qualified for the playoffs, defeating Wincanton Town in the first round and subsequently Shirehampton in the final, qualifying for promotion to the Premier Division.